Dispersive analysis of the $J/\psi\to\pi^0 \gamma^\ast$ transition form factor with $\rho$-$\omega$ mixing effects: Dispersive formalism for the transition form factor

 We thus obtain the explicit expressions~\cite{Kambor:1995yc, Niecknig:2012sj}\footnote{We use the analytic continuation of $\kappa$~\cite{Bronzan:1963mby}: $\kappa(s)=\sigma_\pi(s)\sqrt{\left(M_+^2-s\right)}\sqrt{\left(M_-^2-s\right)}$.}

 where \rm{I}, \rm{II}, \rm{III}, and \rm{IV} are the regions labeled in Fig.~\ref{fig:KTpath}.

-We solve the integral equation in Eq.~\eqref{eq:KTeq} by numerical iteration.\footnote{To obtain numerical solutions of the KT equation, we refer to Refs.~\cite{Schneider:2012nng,Niecknig:2015ija,Niecknig:2016fva,Albaladejo:2019huw,Stamen:2022eda}.} The final results of $\mathcal{F}_a$ are shown in Fig.~\ref{fig:F}.
+We solve the integral equation in Eq.~\eqref{eq:KTeq} by numerical iterative procedure.\footnote{To obtain numerical solutions of the KT equation, we refer to Refs.~\cite{Schneider:2012nng,Niecknig:2015ija,Niecknig:2016fva,Albaladejo:2019huw,Stamen:2022eda}.
+We are not aware of a general proof of convergence for this iterative procedure; however, in our numerical implementation for the present kernel and input phases, the solution stabilizes already after the second iteration.} The final results of $\mathcal{F}_a$ are shown in Fig.~\ref{fig:F}.
 The difference between the Omn\`es function and $\mF_a(s)$ serves as a measure of the importance of crossed-channel rescattering effects.
 We clearly see that, compared to the $\omega,\phi\to 3\pi$ results in Refs.~\cite{Niecknig:2012sj, Danilkin:2014cra,JPAC:2020umo}, the crossed-channel rescattering effects are quite small due to the mass hierarchy $M_\psi\gg M_{\omega,\phi}$.
 Nevertheless, the effects need to be included to obtain a satisfactory description of the fine structure near the $\rho$ and $\rho'$ resonances~\cite{JPAC:2023nhq}.

 In particular, we can calculate the two-pion contribution~\eqref{eq:2piDisc} to the real-photon transition $J/\psi\to \pi^0\gamma$ using the sum rule~\eqref{eq:sum rule_v1}.
 The single unknown parameter $a$ only affects the overall normalization of the amplitude and can be fixed from the $J/\psi \to \pi^{+} \pi^{-} \pi^0$ decay width, obtained integrating the distribution Eq.~\eqref{eq:JpsiTo3pi_width}.
 Using the PDG averaged value in Table~\ref{tab:input_params}, one finds $|a|=0.043(2)~\mathrm{GeV}^{-3}$, where the main source of uncertainty comes from the discrepancy between the two input solutions for the phase shift in Fig.~\ref{fig:phase}.
 Using the experimental branching fraction for $J/\psi \rightarrow \pi^0 \gamma$~\cite{ParticleDataGroup:2024cfk}, together with Eq.~\eqref{eq:pi0gamma_decay}, yields